laclark/cuneiform_lineart/README.md

 ### **Train the Model**

 Start the model training.
+Use a seed value here so that you can recreate exactly the same test and train data sets in the future (though the script will create one if you forget!).
+This can be useful when you want to understand why a particular model has performed well or badly, and in general, it is a good habit to make your training as reproducible as possible.

-    python pix2pix/train.py --model_name=quickstart_model --data_dir=../data/processed_data/quickstart_data --train_proportion=0.8 --epochs=15
+    python pix2pix/train.py --model_name=quickstart_model --data_dir=../data/processed_data/quickstart_data --train_proportion=0.8 --epochs=15 --seed=1234

-Model training with such a small dataset and for only fifteen epochs means that training should take less than five minutes.
+Model training should take less than five minutes, since the dataset is so small.
+At the end of training, model checkpoints, summary files, and *seed_value.json* will be stored in *cuneiform_lineart\models\quickstart_model*.

 ### **Monitor Training Progress**